Hosea and Israel's Future

 References: James Montgomery Boice, The Minor Prophets, Kregel, Grand Rapids, 1996.
 Don't miss the essays, books and tapes of Arnold Fruchtenbaum, Ariel Ministries, POB 3723, Tustin, CA 92781.
 For those interested in prophecy, the free online book Thy Kingdom Come...

 By the way, the Old Testament calls Israel the wife of God--and depicts her spiritual adultery for us to learn from.
 The New Testament, on the other hand, calls the true church the chaste and virgin bride of Christ, waiting for her wedding day.
 (See 2 Corinthians 11:2, Ephesians 5:25-27, 1 Thessalonians 4:13-18, Revelation 19:6-9; 21:9-22:5),

 "Christ loved the church and gave himself up for her, that he might sanctify her, having cleansed her by the washing of water with the word, that he might present the church to himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish."

-The Text of Isaiah in English.
+The Text of Hosea in English.
 The Hebrew Bible Study Guides

 Email Lambert Dolphin